Course

 Overview

-Our course is ideal if you want to strengthen your existing music skills and address any weaknesses, so you are prepared to fully engage with degree-level music training.
+This course is ideal if you want to strengthen your existing music skills and address any weaknesses so you are fully prepared to engage in degree-level music training.

 The course develops your practical experience at the same time as building up your theoretical knowledge.
 You form and join bands, perform at our regular gig nights and collaborate on creating and recording new material as you develop a working knowledge of songwriting and production.
 You finish with the skills and ability required to study at higher education and with an understanding of what it takes to be a successful music practitioner.